SEAN: It’s still hot, there’s still manga.

 ASH: It is so, so good.

-MELINDA: I also need to get around to this.
+MJ: I also need to get around to this.

 SEAN: Out early digitally is the 2nd Buck Naked in Another World, and let’s just leave that there.